kennethho/fp14/README.md

   assert( b(1)(2)(3) == 2 );

   auto c = b(uncurry);
-  assert( c == avg3 );

   // This only holds true, if avg3 is a function (pointer), but not a
-  // closure nor functor (object) assert(c(1, 2, 3) == 2);
+  // closure nor a functor (object) assert( c == avg3 );

+  assert(c(1, 2, 3) == 2);
 }